 A new cabinet-level leadership position has been created to further strengthen our programs to prevent abuse and keep children safe.
 The Secretary for Youth Protection and Catholic Human Services is responsible for overseeing and improving all aspects of abuse prevention and child safety.

 Safe Environment Coordinators at every school and parish oversee compliance with the many programs designed to create the safest environment for minors.

 Protecting God’s Children training has been provided to thousands of volunteers, priests, deacons, seminarians, religious, employees, school principals, teachers and others.
 This training explains how to recognize and prevent child abuse.

 We are governed by the Charter for the Protection of Children and Young People, put in place by the United States Conference of Catholic Bishops in 2002.
 We have a Charter Compliance Officer to monitor all aspects of compliance with the norms of the Charter, and to act as a resource for questions regarding background checks and local compliance issues.

 We require Mandated Reporter Training and offer the training both in-person and online throughout the Diocese.

-- Separate safe environment programs have also been instituted for students in our schools and parish religious education programs and for their parents.
+Safe Environment Programs have been instituted for students and parents in our schools and in our parish religious education programs.